mportesdev/mportesdev.github.io/_posts/2022-12-09-notes-on-pattern-matching-of-dictionaries.md

 The `{'x': 1}` dictionary matched the `{'x': x}` pattern as expected.

-Let's compare this to a seemingly equivalent example that uses a dictionary constructor as a pattern for matching:
+Let's compare this to a similar example that uses a dictionary constructor as the pattern for matching:

 ```python
 def match_dict_constructor(obj):